shreyan-b/FSD/README.md

 InkPulse Blog Application
 Overview

 InkPulse is a full-stack blogging platform built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
-It provides a modern interface for creating, reading, and managing blog posts with user authentication.
+It provides us  a modern interface for creating, reading, and managing blog posts with user authentication.
 Project Structure

 inkpulse/